EMBL-EBI-TSI/bio-tools-schema-writer/README.md

-# bio.tools XML schema writer (from a Google SpreadSheet)
+# bio.tools XML writer (from a Google SpreadSheet)

 About the schema: